 Stefanie Visser’s editing is crisp.
 Steve Channell’s music sweetly summarizes the whole story.

-On a whole, Pseudo is a gripping 13 minute short film that will certainly thrill you.
+On the whole, Pseudo is a gripping 13-minute short film that will certainly thrill you.
 Totally recommend it!